Breast lump removal is

 may need to follow a lumpectomy to ensure all cancer cells are destroyed.

 The Risks of a Breast Lump Removal

-All surgeries carry the risk of allergic reaction, bleeding, and infection.
+All surgeries carry the risks of allergic reaction,

 How to Prepare for a Breast Lump Removal

 Prior to surgery, you’ll have several appointments with your